Vanilla-OS/vanilla-system-operator/README.md

   vso [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell config      Manage the system configuration. export      Export an application or binary from the subsystem help        Help about any command install     Install an application inside the subsystem pico-init   Initialize the Pico subsystem, used for package management remove      Remove an application from the subsystem run         Run an application from the subsystem search      Search for an application to install inside the subsystem shell       Enter the subsystem environment sys         Execute system tasks, such as upgrading the system tasks       Create and manage tasks unexport    Unexport an application or binary from the subsystem update      Update the subsystem's package repository upgrade     Upgrade the packages inside the subsystem
+  android     Manage the vso waydroid subsystem completion  Generate the autocompletion script for the specified shell config      Manage the system configuration. export      Export an application or binary from the subsystem help        Help about any command install     Install an application inside the subsystem pico-init   Initialize the VSO subsystem, used for package management remove      Remove an application from the subsystem run         Run an application from the subsystem search      Search for an application to install inside the subsystem shell       Enter the subsystem environment sideload    Sideload DEB/APK packages inside the subsystem sys         Execute system commands, such as upgrading the system tasks       Create and manage tasks unexport    Unexport an application or binary from the subsystem update      Update the subsystem's package repository upgrade     Upgrade the packages inside the subsystem

 Flags:
-  -h, --help      help for vso
+  -h, --help      Show help for vso.
-  -v, --version   version for vso
+  -v, --version   Show version for vso.

 Use "vso [command] --help" for more information about a command.
 ```